| Home Page | Archives |

 If your bird’s zinc levels are high enough to put them at risk, medication will be prescribed to bring their levels back under control.

-Brand name: Cuprimine or non-brand name: Penicillamine will most likely be prescribed to draw the metals out of the body.
-It is an oral prescription administered two times daily.
-We have heard that its strawberry flavor is well-liked by ducks.
-This prescription must be keep refrigerated.
+Brand name: Cuprimine or non-brand name: Penicillamine will most likely be prescribed orally to draw the metals out of the body.

 Side Effects: Penicillamine is a chelater / chelating agent.
 This means that in addition to drawing metals from the body it will also draw calcium out of the body.
 Calcium chips / oyster shells should be removed at dosing times and then re-introduced two hours afterward.